RuochengHan/Webpage/Note.md

 ```html
 <button type="submit" value="Go Elsewhere" formaction="/elsewhere">
 ```
-17. Return page with the same input-field by back attribute value of request.form.get('sth') to <textarea>sth</textarea>
+17. Return page with the same input-field by back attribute value of request.form.get('sth') to <textarea>sth</textarea>.
+File somehow not work, \
+so use textarea to show